Young New Zealander of the Year

 Canterbury Waitaha

 Raised in a rugby-loving whānau in Te Tihi-o-Maru Timaru, Jorja Miller began her journey with the sport at just four years old, demonstrating an unwavering commitment that would propel her to new heights.
-In 2022, Jorja leapt onto the global stage, joining the Black Ferns Sevens squad and making an impressive debut at the Rugby World Cup Sevens where she clinched a silver medal.
-This was merely the prelude to her crowning achievement – securing gold at the Paris 2024 Olympics and becoming Aotearoa New Zealand’s youngest female gold medallist.
+In 2022, Jorja leapt onto the global stage, joining the Black Ferns Sevens team, making an impressive debut at the Rugby World Cup Sevens where she clinched a silver medal.
+This was merely the prelude to her crowning achievement – making her Olympic debut, helping securing gold at the Paris 2024 Olympics and becoming Aotearoa New Zealand’s youngest female gold medallist.

 Previous